Thumb Injury Compensation Claims

 What is the average injury compensation for a thumb injury claim?

 The Judicial College injury tables give a approximate idea of the ranges awarded for different injuries.

 However, the money you would receive following a thumb injury will depend entirely on your specific circumstances.

-Your thumb injury compensation will be calculated based on the unique impact your injuries have had on your life, your ability to work, and the actual financial losses you have incurred as a result of your injuries.
+Your thumb injury compensation will be calculated based on the unique impact your injuries have had on your life and your ability to work, and on the actual financial losses you have incurred as a result of your injuries.

 See the injury table above for some examples.

 Calculate my thumb injury compensation